weekenthralling/tablegpt-agent/README.md

 ## Liscence

-`tablegpt-agent` is unser Apache-2.0 License.
-For more information, see the [LICENSE](LICENSE) file.
+`tablegpt-agent` is distributed under the terms of the [Apache 2.0](https://spdx.org/licenses/Apache-2.0.html) license.

 ## Model Card